Easter: Easter celebrations around the world

 Easter in Italy is one of that country's major holidays.
 Easter in Italy enters Holy Week with Palm Sunday, Maundy Thursday, Good Friday, and Holy Saturday, concluding with Easter Day and Easter Monday.
 Each day has a special significance.
 In Italy, both Easter Sunday and Easter Monday are national holidays, which results in a first and a second Easter Sunday, after which the week continues to a Tuesday.
 Also in the Netherlands, both Easter Sunday and Easter Monday are national holidays, and like first and second Christmas Day, they are both considered Sundays, resulting in a first and a second Easter Sunday, after which the week continues to a Tuesday.

 Good Friday and Saturday as well as Easter Sunday and Monday are traditionally observed public holidays in Greece.
 It is customary for employees of the public sector to receive Easter bonuses as a gift from the state.

-In Commonwealth nations, Easter Sunday is rarely a public holiday, as is the case for celebrations which fall on a Sunday.
 In the United Kingdom, Good Friday and Easter Monday are bank holidays, except in Scotland, where only Good Friday is a bank holiday.
 In Canada, Easter Monday is a statutory holiday for federal employees.
 In the Canadian province of Quebec, either Good Friday or Easter Monday are statutory holidays (although most companies give both).
 In Australia, Easter is associated with harvest time; Good Friday and Easter Monday are public holidays across all states and territories.
-The Saturday before Easter is a public holiday in every Australian state except Tasmania and Western Australia, while Easter Sunday itself is a public holiday only in New South Wales; Easter Tuesday is additionally a conditional public holiday in Tasmania, varying upon different industrial awards, and was also a public holiday in Victoria until 1994.
+The Saturday before Easter is a public holiday in every Australian state except Tasmania and Western Australia.
+Easter Sunday itself is a public holiday in every state and territory other than Tasmania; Easter Tuesday is additionally a conditional public holiday in Tasmania, varying upon different industrial awards, and was also a public holiday in Victoria until 1994.

 In New Zealand, Good Friday and Easter Monday are both state holidays.

 In the United States, which is a secular country, Easter is not designated as a federal holiday.
 Easter parades are held in many American cities, though not sponsored by any government, involving festive strolling processions.

+Easter In Nigeria is a major Christian festival in respect of the resurrection of Jesus Christ and it's a widely observed festival across Nigeria.